birddograbbit/magic8-accuracy-predictor/README.md

 - Verify all threshold JSON files are generated
 - Ensure PYTHONPATH is set correctly

-### Missing Delta Features
+### Missing Delta Features in API
-- Ensure using v3 data processor
-- Check source_file column contains "delta" markers
-- Validate delta coverage with validation script
+- Delta features are captured in data processing but not yet integrated in real-time API
+- See To-Do section in `magic8-predictor-revamp-plan2.md` for implementation details

 ### Empty data/symbol_specific Directory
 Run the complete pipeline: process data → split by symbol → train models → optimize thresholds